 The Adriel Ely Store Has A Long and Notable History Of Connections To Who’s Who In Watertown History

 The Adriel Ely store was just one of many businesses to occupy the two-story stone building that long ago graced the south corner of Washington and Stone Streets in the 19th century.
-For the sake of clarity and having been one of its earliest, and longest running, businesses, it’ll be referred to mainly as such.
+For clarity’s sake and having been one of its earliest and longest-running businesses, it’ll be referred to mainly as such.

 As John A. Haddock would write in Growth of a Century, published in 1894–

-Around the time Ely settled in Watertown, he would become a clerk in the general store of Olney Pearce whose mansion on Washington Street would be greatly improved over the years and later be better known as the Herring Mansion.
-Before long, Ely would purchase Pearce’s interest in the business and later become a partner with Orville Hungerford for a period of time.
+Around the time Ely settled in Watertown, he became a clerk in the general store of Olney Pearce, whose mansion on Washington Street would be significantly improved over the years and later better known as the Herring Mansion.
+Before long, Ely would purchase Pearce’s interest in the business and later become a partner with Orville Hungerford for some time.

 The Times would write of the Ely store in 1894 when the old building was razed–